 The area of Hudson Bay near Churchill is typically the first part of the Bay that freezes each winter.
 Over time, the polar bears have learned this.
 So they come here because they want to get out onto the ice as soon as possible each fall to begin hunting seals.

 The bears spend the early weeks of October lying around, conserving energy.
 They tend to congregate east of the town itself, in places like Wapusk National Park.
 But they are seen around town from time to time, and in the forests outside downtown.

 What’s the best time of year to visit?

 Strictly speaking, it is possible to see polar bears anytime of year in Churchill.
-However, it’s much easier to see them during peak polar bear season, which generally runs for 4-6 weeks from mid-October to early November.
+However, it’s much easier to see them during peak polar bear season, which generally runs for 4-6 weeks from mid-October to mid-November.

-That timeline can move a week or two in either direction, depending how cold the winter has been.
+That timeline can shift a week or two in either direction, depending how soon the ice freezes that year.
 For instance, in some years, the second week of November is a good time to see lots of bears; while in other years, the bears are almost entirely gone by then.
 You just never know.